 - 1 teaspoon sesame oil (added after turning off heat at the end)

 - 1 cup carrots and cabbage (shredded)

-- 1 cup shredded or processed cheese slices (add on top right before eating)
+- 1 cup shredded cheese or American cheese slices (add on top right before eating)

 - 3 eggs (soft or medium boiled)